About SideTracked Caches

 A = The number of box hedges at the north-western end of the platform.

-Head up the stairs to WP2:
+Head to the bottom of the stairs to WP2:

 B = The number of Opal (Tap On/Off) poles on the platform (including the one near the ticket office).